troglobit/myLinux/README.md

     sudo chmod 4755 /usr/lib/qemu-bridge-helper
     sudo dpkg-statoverride --add root root 4755 /usr/lib/qemu-bridge-helper

-In Ubuntu 15.04 the helper script has moved to a qemu sub-directory:
+In Ubuntu 15.04, and later, the helper script has moved to a qemu
+sub-directory:

     sudo chmod 4755 /usr/lib/qemu/qemu-bridge-helper
     sudo dpkg-statoverride --add root root 4755 /usr/lib/qemu/qemu-bridge-helper

 The first command makes the Qemu helper "suid root", which means we're allowed to manipulate the network to gain external network access.
-The last command is for Debian/Ubuntu system, it makes sure to record your change so that any Qemu package upgrades will overwrite our mode change.
+The last command is for Debian/Ubuntu systems, it makes sure to record your change so that any Qemu package upgrades will *not* overwrite our mode change.

 Now you need to tell Qemu what bridges in the system you are allowed to connect to, edit/create the file `/etc/qemu/bridge.conf` and add: